mitchallen/microservice-mongodb-get-one/README.md

         node index.js

-4. Open up a second terminal window and create a file called __data.json__ with the following contents:

-        {
-            "CatalogID": "b123",
-            "Artist":"The Beatles",
-            "SongTitle":"Abbey Road",
-            "Album": "Octopus's Garden"
-        }

-5. Execute the following in the second terminal window (all on one line) (assumes a Mac or Linux and that port 8004 is not busy):
+4. Execute the following in the second terminal window (all on one line) (assumes a Mac or Linux and that port 8005 is not busy).
+Substitute __{id}__ with an id from a music collection in your database.
+If you want to see a way to create data for testing, see the __examples/music-post__ folder in the git repo:

-        curl -i -X POST -H "Content-Type: application/json" -d @data.json http://localhost:8004/v1/music
+        curl -i -X GET http://localhost:8005/v1/music/{id}

-6. Go to your MongoDB console at look at the contents of the music collection.
-In the MongoDB shell, verify with:

-        db.music.find()

-7. Based on the value returned, again in the second terminal window, type this:

-        TODO: curl GET command

 * * *